 The goal of the Teleserve Program is to provide non-emergency reporting of minor incidents and information assistance to the public regarding policing matters.
 General Fund Expenditures: \$1,186,887

 General Fund Revenue: \$0

 General Fund Positions: 14

-General Fund FTEs: 14.00

-Service Goal Legal Mandate Front Desk Officer Provide non-emergency reporting of minor incidents and information assistance to the public regarding policing matters. ✓
+Service Goal Legal Mandate Front Desk Officer The goal of the Front Desk Officer Activity is to provide non-emergency reporting of minor incidents and information assistance to the public regarding policing matters. ✓